Giovanni Niccolò Muscat: Philosophical bearing

 This was no transitory feeling which Muscat had expressed so boldly.
-His was a position emanating from the study of Illuminist writings.
+His was a position emanating from the study of Enlightenment writings.
 Indeed, here, as elsewhere, Muscat did not go as far as rejecting religion or calling forth the establishment of a republic.
-That would have been not only impractical in a society such as that of Malta but also probably did not tally with Muscat's own beliefs.
-In general, he seems to have believed in the political system adhered to by the Knights Hospitallers, albeit perhaps with a stronger dose of some egalitarian rights, and did not seem to have harbour any thoughts of overturning their government.
-As regards religion, he certainly seems to have been a deeply religious person, and his sole intensely felt objections seem to have been directed towards ecclesiastical and clerical authoritarianism and impertinence.
+That would have been not only impractical in a society such as that of Hospitaller Malta but also probably did not tally with Muscat's own beliefs.
+In general, he seems to have believed in the political system adhered to by the Hospitallers, albeit perhaps with a stronger dose of some egalitarian rights, and did not seem to harbour any thoughts of overturning their government.
+Regarding religion, his objections seem to have been directed towards ecclesiastical and clerical authoritarianism and impertinence, even though he seems to have been deeply religious himself.

-Nevertheless, Muscat certainly believed in the separation of Church and State, and, in later years, he also succeeded in gaining the ear of the Grand Masters of the Knights Hospitallers whom he served.
-Indeed, the Knights Hospitallers were a sort of religious order, and in this regard ultimately subject to the pope.
+Nevertheless, Muscat believed in the separation of Church and State, and in later years he succeeded in gaining the ear of the Hospitaller Grand Masters whom he served.
+Indeed, the Hospitallers were a religious order, and in this regard ultimately subject to the pope.
 Nevertheless, in matters pertaining to sovereign government, they could claim autonomy (just like other jurisdictions in Italy and elsewhere enjoyed).

 Attorney General

-In Malta’s current political context such a philosophy could have been explosive.
-However, for some time Muscat had no opportunity to put it into practice.
-That time came when the Grand Master of the Knights Hospitallers, Emmanuel de Rohan-Polduc, appointed him as his avvocato del principato (which more or less corresponds to the office of an Attorney General).
-This was at the beginning of Emmanuel de Rohan-Polduc’s reign, around 1775.
+In Malta's political context such a philosophy could have been explosive.
+Muscat had no opportunity to put it into practice until around 1775, when newly-elected Grand Master Emmanuel de Rohan-Polduc appointed him as his avvocato del principato (which more or less corresponds to the office of an Attorney General).

 The potential menace did not escape the local inquisitor, Giovanni Filippo Gallarati Scotti, who said about Muscat: ‘Since some time ago, the ministers of this secular government, and especially the principality’s attorney general, seem to have changed their way of thinking. [...]
-The new spirit, which began to take hold of this man’s mind with the Grand Master’s approval, has come out with various decisions which are offensive to the liberty of the Church’.
+The new spirit, which began to take hold of this man’s mind with the Grand Master's approval, has come out with various decisions which are offensive to the liberty of the Church’.

 The ‘offensive decisions’ which Scotti referred to were the attempts made by Muscat to curb the effective authority of the pope over the jurisdiction and deliberations of the local government.
 Certainly, he must have had Muscat's Replica in mind.
 All of this of course could not please the local inquisitor or the bishop.